Blog Nutrition Omega 3 Weight Loss: Myth Or Fact? Here Is What Science Says

 Omega 3 Weight Loss: Myth Or Fact?
 Here Is What Science Says

-You have probably heard someone raving about Omega 3 weight loss.
-It makes you wonder whether an Omega 3 fish oil supplement is the secret behind the trim waistlines and hourglass figures.
+You’ve probably heard someone raving about omega 3 weight loss.
+It makes you wonder whether an omega 3 fish oil is the secret behind the trim waistlines and hourglass figures.
 It sounds too good to be true.
-Now you want to know whether there is scientific evidence that Omega 3 can help you lose weight quickly.
+Now you want to know whether there is scientific evidence that omega 3 can help you lose weight easily.

-However, the jury is still out on whether Omega 3 benefits weight loss.
-We have compiled relevant and recent scientific studies to help you decide whether Omega 3 is impactful for losing weight.
+The jury is still out on whether omega 3 benefits weight loss.
+We’ve compiled relevant and recent scientific studies to help you decide whether omega 3 is impactful for losing weight.

 What Are Omega 3 Fatty Acids?

 Your body can make most of the fats it needs.
 It uses raw materials and fat from food to make them for special body functions.
-This is not the case for Omega 3 fatty acids.
-Your body cannot make them.
-So, you must get them directly from food.
+However, this is not the case for omega 3 fatty acids – your body cannot make them.
+Therefore, you must get them directly from food.

-Two types of Omega 3 fatty acids are widely studied (14):
+Two types of omega 3 fatty acids have been widely studied (1):

-ALA can only be found in your diet.
-EPA and DHA can be produced by the body using ALA.
-However, research has proven that the human body is not efficient at EPA and DHA production (14).
-Only a small amount of ALA is required.
+ALA can only be gotten from your diet.
+EPA and DHA can be manufactured by the body using ALA.
+However, research has shown that the human body is not efficient at EPA and DHA production (1).
+Only a small amount of ALA is used up.
 This explains the popularity of fish oil supplements.

 Contrary to what you may believe, your body needs fats.
 Not all fats are fattening – some play crucial roles in bodily functions.
 Without them, you can experience severe symptoms.
-Omega 3 is an essential nutrient that your body needs to function correctly.
+Omega 3 is an essential nutrient that your body cannot survive without.

 You have probably heard health and fitness gurus talk about “bad” and “good” fats.
 Omega 3 are good fats.
-To simplify an otherwise lengthy, scientific explanation about carbon bonds – here is the good fat, bad fat version.
+To simplify an otherwise lengthy, scientific explanation about carbon bonds – here’s the good fat, bad fat version.

 omega 3 weight loss